- (0)20 3929 9046 (sales only)

 - Use large fonts.
 Use the large size font at top right of the FoS screen

-- Use F11 for full screen on Windows.
-That gets rid of the address bar etc. at the top of the screen.
+- Use F11 for full screen on Windows - though our new expansion system is an easier alternative (see below).
+F11 gets rid of the address bar etc. at the top of the screen.
 To return to normal screen, press F11 again.
 That gives you more space for content.

 - You may need to adjust the view percentage, especially when using a projector.
 For instance in Chrome, go to the three dots at top right of the screen.
 Then change the zoom to a higher or lower percentage.